somrajroy/CloudLandingZone/README.md

    * But `CostCenter=Finance Ops` (common in AWS/Azure) will break in GCP.
  * Hence this approach is universal because it takes the most restrictive path (all lowercase, snake_case) which guarantees compatibility everywhere, rather than trying to accommodate varying provider behaviors.
 This `strictest common denominator` approach ensures reliability and consistency across all three CSPs while supporting enterprise-scale operations and automation requirements.
  * Recommended Enforcement mechanisms are AWS Tag Policies, Azure Policy & GCP Organization Policies to ensure compliance.

+### CSP Constraints differ
+Azure calls them "tags" but limits key length (512 chars for values), AWS has a 128-char limit for keys, and GCP’s labels (i.e. tags in AWS/Azure) have 63-char limits with lowercase requirements.
+   * AWS → Tag keys are case-sensitive, allow spaces, mixed case, and special chars (but this flexibility can cause inconsistency).
+   * Azure → Tag names are case-insensitive, limited to 512 characters, disallow some symbols.
+Tag values are case-sensitive.
+   * GCP → Labels (their tag equivalent) are the most restrictive: must be lowercase letters, numbers, underscores, max 63 chars, and must start with a letter.
+   * Cross-cloud automation needs one rule : If customers are building automation pipelines (Terraform, CI/CD, governance), they need tags/labels that work consistently across AWS, Azure, and GCP.

 # Cloud-Specific Mapping of Landing Zone Core Elements (AWS vs Azure vs GCP)
 Below table summarizes the elements in each CSP's : <br/>